Trick TD sparks Bills in 26-15 Thanksgiving win over Cowboys - WHIZ News

 Singletary became the latest back to have a splashier day than the two-time rushing champion, rushing for 63 yards with 38 more receiving.
 The 28-yard score was the easiest play he had all day, waiting for Brown’s throw to come down and waltzing into the end zone.

 Most of the Buffalo joy was saved for Beasley, who had several momentum-changing plays along with his 25-yard touchdown in his first 100-yard game with the Bills and third of his career.
-The diminutive receiver who grew up in the Dallas area and played at SMU spent his first seven seasons with the Cowboys.
+The diminutive receiver who grew up in the Dallas area and played at SMU.

+“I’m extremely proud of Cole and happy for him,” coach Sean McDermott said.
+“He’s worked hard.
+Obviously we’re happy to have him on our team.
+He said that to me before the game, and I’m just grateful for him and his mindset as well.”

-A week after getting criticized for taking a field goal down seven late against New England, embattled Cowboys coach Jason Garrett went for it on fourth down from the Buffalo 6 late in the third quarter.
+A week after getting criticized for taking a field goal down seven late against New England, the embattled Garrett went for it on fourth down from the Buffalo 6 late in the third quarter.
 But Prescott’s pass to Elliott in the flat wasn’t close, skipping in front of the running back.

 INJURIES